Beth Israel Deaconess Medical Center

-Beth Israel Deaconess Medical Center (BIDMC) in Boston, Massachusetts is a teaching hospital of Harvard Medical School.
-It was formed out of the 1996 merger of Beth Israel Hospital (founded in 1916) and New England Deaconess Hospital (founded in 1896).
-Among independent teaching hospitals, Beth Israel Deaconess Medical Center consistently ranks in the top three recipients of biomedical research funding from the National Institutes of Health.
+Beth Israel Deaconess Medical Center (BIDMC) in Boston, Massachusetts is a teaching hospital of Harvard Medical School and one of the founding members of Beth Israel Lahey Health.
+It was formed out of the 1996 merger of Beth Israel Hospital (founded in 1916 by the Jewish community) and New England Deaconess Hospital (founded in 1896 by Methodist deaconesses).
+Among independent teaching hospitals, Beth Israel Deaconess Medical Center has ranked in the top three recipients of biomedical research funding from the National Institutes of Health.
 Research funding totals nearly $200 million annually.
 BIDMC researchers run more than 850 active sponsored projects and 200 clinical trials.
 The Harvard-Thorndike General Clinical Research Center, the oldest clinical research laboratory in the United States, has been located on this site since 1973.

 Overview

-BIDMC is one of the largest hospitals in New England, is affiliated with Joslin Diabetes Center and is a research partner of Dana-Farber/Harvard Cancer Center, the largest cancer institution in the country.
+BIDMC is one of the largest hospitals in New England.
+It is affiliated with Joslin Diabetes Center, and is a research partner of Dana-Farber/Harvard Cancer Center, the largest cancer institution in the country.
 The hospital is part of the Boston MedFlight consortium and supports a Level I trauma center through the use of its rooftop helipad.

 Beth Israel Deaconess Medical Center has affiliates in the Boston-area towns of Needham, Milton, Plymouth, Chestnut Hill, Chelsea and Lexington, as well as through numerous primary care practices and community health centers.

-BIDMC is the official hospital of the Boston Red Sox and under the 30+ year leadership of Mitchell T. Rabkin, M.D., was the first hospital in the nation to create and adopt a Patient Bill of Rights.
+BIDMC is the official hospital of the Boston Red Sox.
+Under the 32-year leadership of Mitchell T. Rabkin, it was the first hospital in the nation to create and adopt a Patient Bill of Rights.

 Peter J. Healy joined Beth Israel Deaconess Medical Center as president in 2017.
-He has worked with BIDMC's senior management team and Harvard Medical Faculty Physicians (HMFP) leadership to strengthen clinical operations, academic achievement, leading-edge research, and the BIDMC Experience.